example-DMS-plans/examples/README.md

 <!-- badges: end -->

 Created in association with Working Group to Create Guidance Materials for NIH Data Management and Sharing Plans.
+For more information, please visit [our OSF project](https://osf.io/uadxr/).

 The example DMP directory was compiled from researchers, institutions, libraries and workgroups who shared their data management plans online